ada-akbar/ada-akbar.github.io/_posts/2018-12-13-panama-papers.md

     frameborder="0">
 </iframe>

-Now that we have understood what is the relationship between corporate tax rate and presence in Panama Papers for small developed countries, the graph of tax rate and presence in Panama Paper of developping countries is plotted.
+Now that we have understood what is the relationship between corporate tax rate and presence in Panama Papers for small developed countries, the graph of tax rate and presence in Panama Paper of developing countries is plotted.

 By observing this graphs a negative exponential relationship can be again observed further showing that for this category of countries tax rate is not a factor pushing entities to go offshore: actually the higher the tax rate the lower the number of companies offshore.
-Contrary to the little evidence found in small developped countries, developping countries show a very clear negative exponential relationship with a two tails p-value of 0.00143.
-This could be a further proof to the hypothesis that higher tax rates are correlates with higher regulations as shown in the graph for small developped countries; in fact in developping countries the bureaucratic machine and regulation could even disable further entities who are willing to go offshore.
+Contrary to the little evidence found in small developed countries, developing countries show a very clear negative exponential relationship with a two tails p-value of 0.00143.
+This could be a further proof to the hypothesis that higher tax rates are correlated with higher regulations as shown in the graph for small developed countries; in fact in developing countries the bureaucratic machine and regulation could even disable further entities who are willing to go offshore.

 <iframe src="/assets/developingcountries.html"
     sandbox="allow-same-origin allow-scripts"